okainov/nature-deluxe-bit-organizer/README.md

 1. **Download** the STL files for the components you need
 2. **Slice** using your preferred slicer (optimized for A1 Mini)
-3. **Print** each component (PLA recommended)
+3. **Print** each component
 4. **Organize** your Nature Big Box components
 5. **Enjoy** lightning-fast game setup!

 ## 🎮 Setup Experience

-Before: *"Where is the Tundra water hole?
+Before: *"Where is the Tundra dice hole?
 Are those the right predator tokens?
 Let me check three different boxes..."*

 After: *"Tundra module tonight?
 Perfect, grab the blue box and we're ready to play!"*